rconfa/Digital-Signal-and-Image-Management-Project/README.md

 # Overview
 The project consists in the development of an application for the recognition of one-dimensional signals (audio) and two-dimensional signals (images).
 Specifically we have developed three different task:

-* Processing-1D: Recognize the identity of the group member starting from a two-second audio with ML and DL models
+* Processing-1D: Recognize the identity of the group member starting from a two-second audio with ML and DL models.
+For solve this task we have tried different models and different configuration of features (zero crossing rate, standard deviation, mfcc, spectrogram, etc...)
-* Processing-2D: Recognize the identity of the group member starting from an image with ML and DL models
+* Processing-2D: Recognize the identity of the group member starting from an image with DL models.
+In this case we tried different pretrained architecture with weights based on general task (ImageNet) and on face recognition task (VGGFace).
 * Retrieval: Find the ten most famous VIP faces for each member of the group

 # Data